 General points

-A strong theme in much of the discussion of guidelines for implementing EA is that Arctic peoples’ knowledge (indigenous, local, and traditional) is important to different aspects of EA from developing guidelines to implementing the approach.
-Indigenous knowledge can provide a comprehensive perspective of the ecosystem.
+A strong theme in discussions at EA workshops is that Traditional and Local knowledge (TLK)/indigenous and local knowledge is important to different aspects of EA from developing guidelines to implementing the approach.
 Another recurring theme is the importance of communication, participation and inclusivity.
-EA benefits from including stakeholders in the different stages of the process, as well as by utilizing inclusive processes and co-production of knowledge in order to establish a foundation for EA.
-An inclusive process will also build interest, expand participation and create settings for those who live and operate in the Arctic to come together.
-Communicate and engage early and often is the message from stakeholders in local and indigenous communities.
+EA benefits from including rightsholders and stakeholders in the different stages of the process.
+This includes co-production of knowledge which can provide a more comprehensive and holistic understanding of the Arctic ecosystems and the changes that are occurring.
+An inclusive process will help build interest, expand participation and create settings for those who live and operate in the Arctic to be part of the EA process.
+Communicate and engage early and often is the message from rightsholders and stakeholders in local and indigenous communities.

 Implementation of EA is a dynamic and ongoing process.
 Setting objectives, valuing ecosystem goods and services, conducting integrated assessments and managing human activities all benefit from the iterative process of monitor, evaluate and adapt.

-This first set of EA Guidelines is crafted at the LME scale and covers the six main elements of EA broadly.
-Future Guidelines may address EA activities at smaller scales, as well as providing more detailed guidelines about particular elements, such as defining ecological objectives, monitoring, or valuing the ecosystem.
+This first set of EA Guidelines is crafted at the Large Marine Ecosystem (LME) scale and covers the six main elements of EA.
+Future Guidelines may address EA activities at smaller geographical scales and provide more detailed guidence for particular elements, such as defining ecological objectives, monitoring, or valuing the ecosystem.

-Following are the proposed set of guidelines to implement EA in the Arctic organized by element from the EA Framework.
+Following are the proposed set of guidelines to implement EA in the Arctic organized by the six elements of the EA Framework.

 3.1 Identify the geographic extent of the ecosystem

-The 18 Large Marine Ecosystems (LMEs) in the Arctic (Fig. 3) are a useful and agreed-upon delineation of the geographic scale and boundaries for implementation of the Ecosystem Approach (Large Marine Ecosystems (LMEs) of the Arctic area - Revision of the Arctic LME map 15th of May 2013, 2nd edition).
-The LME boundaries define areas of coherent ecological and geophysical processes and thus LMEs represent an appropriate scale for assessing the structural and functional integrity of ecosystems, including the separate and cumulative impacts of human activities.
+The 18 LMEs in the Arctic (Fig. 3) provide a delineation and boundaries which are useful for implementation of theEA in the Arctic (reference to footnote 3).
+The LME boundaries define areas of coherent ecological and geophysical processes and provide an appropriate scale for assessing the structural and functional integrity of ecosystems, including the separate and cumulative impacts of human activities.

-While LMEs can be a useful scale for EA and management, integration across scales is an important consideration and should be done in an orderly fashion while retaining the focus on the integrity of the ecosystem.
-For example, ecosystem features important to Arctic communities occur at scales smaller than the LME, such as whaling and fishing areas.
+While LMEs can be a useful scale for the EA to management, integration across scales is an important consideration and should be done in an orderly fashion, while retaining focus on the integrity of the ecosystem.
+For example, ecosystem features important to Arctic communities may occur at scales smaller than LME, such as areas for whaling and fishing.
 Pan-Arctic oceanographic processes and fluxes of water and organisms across LME boundaries (e.g. seasonal migrations of birds and mammals) mean that scales larger than the LME, or connectivity between different LME´s, also should be taken into consideration.

 Many of the Arctic LMEs are cross-boundary, including waters under the national jurisdiction of two or more Arctic states.
-Some of them also contain areas beyond national jurisdiction, e.g. in the Bering Sea, the Norwegian Sea, and most notably in the Central Arctic Ocean which includes a large area of High Seas (see the 2017 EA status report).
-The transboundary nature of LMEs, as well as interactions between adjacent LMEs (e.g. migrations of birds and mammals), require management cooperation between Arctic states and organizations with jurisdiction and management competence for a given LME.
+Some of them also contain areas beyond national jurisdiction, e.g. in the Bering Sea, the Norwegian Sea, and most notably in the Central Arctic Ocean which includes a large area of High Seas (reference to footnote 3).
+Consideration of the transboundary nature of LMEs, as well as interactions between adjacent LMEs (e.g. migrations of birds and mammals), require cooperation between Arctic states and organizations with jurisdiction and management competence within a given LME.